Write your first model - simple RBC

 Plot model simulation

 Another insightful output is simulations of the model.
-Here we can use the plot_simulations function.
-Please note that you need to import the StatsPlots packages once before the first plot.
-To the same effect we can use the plot_irf function and specify in the shocks argument that we want to :simulate the model and set the periods argument to 100.
+The plot_simulations function can be used here.
+Note that the StatsPlots package needs to be imported once before the first plot.
+To the same effect the plot_irf function can be used and in the shocks argument :simulate is specified to simulate the model and the periods argument set to 100.

 The plots show the models endogenous variables in response to random draws for all exogenous shocks over 100 periods.